A compilation of "endo-friendly" alternatives for some of the basic ingredients....

 Milk substitutes

-Milk is a very common ingredient in recipes, but in fact almost any liquid can be used as a substitute.
+Milk is a very common ingredient in certain recipes, especially sauces and desserts, but in fact almost any liquid can be used as a substitute.
 Water, nut and seed milks, fruit juice, or rice milk can be used depending on the recipe.
-Water can often be used instead of milk.
-If you want richness, nut milks or rice milk is better.
+If you want richness, nut milks, coconut milk or rice milk is a better option.

 Fruit juice adds sweetness, and rice milk has its own sweetness.
 Nut and seed milks are very good on cereal, made into healthy milk shakes, or used for cooking in recipes.
 All have no cholesterol, are low in saturated fat and some are even low in total fat.